What You Need To Know

 AUSTIN: Barely heavier than the Mach 4 and lighter than the Ride 9, the Skechers GO Run Maxroad 5 demands a closer look considering the classification as a max cushion shoe.
 What’s more, it’s the same price as the Mach at $130 (on sale at Running Warehouse).
 I’m nearing 300 miles in the Mach, and I have no qualms about substituting the Maxroad as a comparable replacement.
 Yes, the Mach is a little more responsive, but I’ve thoroughly enjoyed running in this shoe, especially with all the extra comfort, at no cost to the weight.
 Simply put, this is one of the best shoes of 2021.
 I hope you find it equally outstanding.

-You can pick up the Skechers GO Run Maxroad 5 at Running Warehouse (featuring free 2-day shipping and 90-day returns) by using the shop link below.Shop Maxroad 5 – Men Shop Maxroad 5 – Women
+You can pick up the Skechers GO Run Maxroad 5 for $135 at Running Warehouse (featuring free 2-day shipping and 90-day returns) by using the shop link below.Shop Maxroad 5 – Men Shop Maxroad 5 – Women